Neal Katyal: Career

 In 2017, The American Lawyer magazine named Katyal its Grand Prize Litigator of the Year for 2016 and 2017.

 Katyal has been criticized for filing briefs taking anti-union positions in two Supreme Court cases, Janus v.
 AFSCME. and Epic Systems Corp. v.
 Lewis.
 Katyal's employer, Hogan Lovells, characterized Katyal's successes in these cases as a "major win for employers."

 In 2019, Katyal published his first book, Impeach: The Case Against Donald Trump, with Sam Koppelman.
 Katyal and Koppelman also wrote a TIME editorial titled "Impeaching Trump Is Imperative to Preserving Our Democracy."

 In 2020, Katyal represented Nestlé and Cargill at the Supreme Court in Nestlé USA, Inc. v.
 Doe, a class-action suit brought by former enslaved children who were kidnapped and forced to work on cocoa farms in the Ivory Coast.
 Katyal's argument was that Nestlé and Cargill should not be held liable under United States law for their use of child slave labor because international law does not apply to corporations.
 Katyal cited as an example that the company which supplied Zyklon B to the Nazis to kill Jews and other minorities in extermination camps was not indicted at the Nuremberg trials.
 Katyal was criticized by publications including The New Republic.

 In 2021, Katyal represented financial giant Citigroup in their efforts to recoup a mistaken transfer of $900 million to creditors of Revlon Inc. He also worked with the prosecution team in State v.
 Chauvin.

 As of May 2021, Katyal is a board member of Chamath Palihapitiya's venture capital firm Social Capital.

 In 2022, Katyal argued for the respondents in Moore v.
 Harper before the Supreme Court, a case involving election law, redistricting and the independent state legislature theory.
 The court rejected the independent legislature theory and thus upheld Katyal's position by a 6–3 vote.

 Also in 2022, Katyal represented Johnson & Johnson in a civil suit against the company for selling talcum baby powder contaminated with carcinogens.
 His billing rate for this was $2,465 per hour.

 On February 12, 2025, Milbank announced that Katyal will be leading the appellate practice of their Washington D.C. office.

-On April 2, 2025, President Donald J. Trump announced on Truth Social that Milbank had agreed to provide $100 million in pro bono legal services to causes supported by his administration and the law firm.
-The law firm also agreed to use a merit-based system and to not engage in “illegal D.E.I. discrimination.
+On November 5, 2025, Katyal argued on behalf of small businesses and trade associations in Learning Resources, Inc. v.
+Trump.
+In February 2026, the Supreme Court held that IEEPA did not authorize the challenged tariffs.

-On November 5, 2025, Neal Katyal represented the small businesses in Learning Resources v.
-Trump, arguing that many of Trump's second term tariffs were illegal.
+In 2026, Katyal represented prediction market Kalshi in cases by state regulators in Utah, Nevada, Ohio, Maryland, Connecticut, and Tennessee who alleged that Kalshi was running an unlicensed sports betting platform.
+Katyal argued that states lack the authority to regulate prediction markets as a form of gambling.

 Katyal is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.